 To further by directed studies, research and publication, knowledge of Jamaican alumni associations, and to promote through seminars and general cooperation with other organizations or individuals similarly interested, the philosophies, attitudes and culture of Jamaica.

 Dr. Sandra Schrouder has a doctorate in Public Administration and is a professor of Public Management in the School of Business at Barry University.
 Dr. Schrouder began her teaching career in Jamaica and taught in the Bahamas before migrating to the USA.
 An accomplished researcher and scholar, Dr. Schrouder’s scholarly writings have appeared in numerous academic journals.
-Dr. Schrouder is very involved in the community, and apart from being the co-founder and co-chair of the Coalition of Jamaican Alumni Associations of Florida, she is a member of the Community Relations Board of North Broward Hospital, a member of the Board of Florida’s chapter of the UWI Alumni Association, and a member of the City of Parkland’s Park & Recreation Advisory Board.
+Dr. Schrouder is very involved in the community, and apart from being the co-founder and co-chair of the Coalition of Jamaican Alumni Associations of Florida, she is a member of the Community Relations Board of North Broward Hospital, a member of the University of the West Indies Alumni Association, a member of the scholarship committee of Wolmer's Alumni Association, and a member of the City of Parkland’s Park & Recreation Advisory Board.

-Dr. Rupert Rhodd has adoctorate in Economics and is an associate dean in the College of Business at Florida Atlantic University.
+Dr. Rupert Rhodd has a doctorate in Economics and is an associate dean in the College of Business at Florida Atlantic University.
 Like Dr. Schrouder, Dr. Rhodd began his teaching career in Jamaica, and has taught in China, the Bahamas and Panama.
 Dr. Rhodd's research has appeared in many academic journals, and with Dr. Schrouder, they are co-authors of the book, Contemporary Issues in the Development of Caribbean Economies.
-Dr. Rhodd is a member of the Advisory Board of the City of Parkland, a member of the board of the Florida Chapter of the University of the West Indies, a member of the board of the Tower Forum, and the co-founder of Wolmer's Alumni Association of South Florida.
+Dr. Rhodd is a member of the Advisory Board of the City of Parkland, a member of the Florida Chapter of the University of the West Indies Alumni Association, and the co-founder and active member of Wolmer's Alumni Association of South Florida.